MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-acs-resource.md

 To provision phone numbers for your business in Omnichannel for Customer Service, you must first establish connection with Azure Communication Services.
 You can connect to a new Azure resource or use an existing one, and then deploy the resource through Dynamics 365.

-## Quickstart: Connect to a new Azure resource
+## Quickstart: Connect to a new Azure Communication Services resource

 ### Prerequisites

-Before you connect to an Azure resource, ensure you have the following details:
+Before you connect to an Azure Communication Services resource, ensure you have the following details:

 - An Azure subscription that's in the same tenant as your Dynamics 365 account.
 Ensure that your Azure subscription meets the [Azure Subscriptions eligibility](/azure/communication-services/concepts/telephony-sms/plan-solution#azure-subscriptions-eligibility) requirements.
 - At least contributor-level permissions to the Azure subscription.
 To check your role, open your subscription and view the **My role** column of your subscription on the Azure portal.
 You'll be able to deploy your Azure resource only if you have contributor-level permissions.

 > [!Important]
-> If you're using a trial phone number, you must end the trial to be able to see the options to connect to a new or existing ACS resource.
+> - If you're using a trial phone number, you must end the trial to be able to see the options to connect to a new or existing Azure Communication Services resource.
+-

-### Connect to a new Azure resource
+### Connect to a new Azure Communication Services resource

-**To create a new Azure resource**
+**To create a new Azure Communication Services resource**

 1. In Dynamics 365, go to one of the apps, and perform the following steps.
     ### [Customer Service admin center (preview)](#tab/customerserviceadmincenter)